EPCCed/MPI_Intro_Self_Service/content/Part3_Intermediate_Topics/contents.md

 ## Virtual Topologies

-This subsection cover creation and use of virtual topologies in MPI to simplify structured communication ([slides](https://www.learn.ed.ac.uk/bbcswebdav/pid-5888489-dt-content-rid-20604102_1/xid-20604102_1)).
+This subsection covers creation and use of virtual topologies in MPI to simplify structured communication ([slides](https://www.learn.ed.ac.uk/bbcswebdav/pid-5888489-dt-content-rid-20604102_1/xid-20604102_1)).

 ```{raw} html